Guild of One-Name Studies

 The earliest mention I have found, so far, is for Stephen Vant, Bookbinder on 17 October 1379 in The Parish Fraternity Register, Fraternity of the Holy Trinity and SS Fabian and Sebastian (Parish of St Botolph without Aldersgate, London, England).

-It seems that in both Kent and Yorkshire Vant was originally Vaunt and the 'U' was mostly dropped by the 1600s.
+It seems that in both Kent and Yorkshire Vant was originally Vaunt and the U was mostly dropped by the 1700s.
 It did persist in some families until the 1800s.
 Many of the surname dictionaries are indicating that the names Vant & Fant come from the French L'Enfant.
 This might be true for Fant, but I am convinced that this is not the case for Vant, Fant seems to originate and persist in Ireland - Vant & Vaunt are not found in Ireland apart from the odd import.
-The origins of the name Vant or Vaunt as it was originally need further research.
+After further research the origins of the name Vant or Vaunt as it was originally seem to be many!
+I favour the biblical quotations as, I am sure, they are the oldest and echoed through time as meaning boastful

 In 1881 the Vant population was 197, mainly in the Kent and Yorkshire areas.
 There were also 32 with the name Vent.
-By this time Vaunt, Vont, & Vunt were almost nonexistent in the UK.
+By this time Vaunt was almost nonexistent in the UK.

 According to a ONS database there were 348 Vants, as well as 93 named Vent in September 2002.
 This makes Vant the 14784th most common name in England, Wales and The Isle of Man.
-Again Vaunt, Vont, & Vunt were almost non-existent.
+Again Vaunt was almost non-existent.

 The location and frequency of Vent leads me to believe that it is almost certainly a separate name and I have now de-registered it from my study.